 The Canucks wore this jersey on opening night against the LA Kings, who wore their own throwback jerseys for a recreation of the Vancouver team’s first-ever NHL game.
 Because these alternate jerseys were white, teams visiting Rogers Arena would wear their dark uniforms typically used at home.

-A very minor change was made to all NHL jerseys during the summer of 2011: the Reebok Vector logo used since the 2006-07 season was replaced by the wordmark logo as part of the company’s rebranding.
+A very minor change was made to NHL jerseys during the summer of 2011: the Reebok Vector logo used since the 2006-07 season was replaced by the wordmark as part of the company’s rebranding.